gabriel99vieira/bledoubt/README.md

 # About BLE-Doubt

 BLE-Doubt is an Android app that helps you find Bluetooth-low-energy (BLE) trackers that may be following you around.
 These devices tend to be small and inconspicuous.
 They could easily be slipped into your pocket, purse, shoe, or vehicle by someone who wants to know your location data.
-BLE-Doubt runs in the background looking for suspicious devices when you're on the go, and sends you a notification
+BLE-Doubt runs in the background looking for suspicious devices when you're on the go, and sends you a notification.

-# Tasks

-- [X] Add real-time permissions for BLE.
-- [X] Create a background processing thread for trajectory analysis.
-- [X] Persistent notification for accurate scanning?
-- [X] Add packet parser for Tile devices.
-- [X] Create new constructor to load BeaconHistory from JSON.
-- [X] Create copy constructor for BeaconHistory.
-- [X] Create a notification for suspicious devices.
-- [X] Implement OUI lookup.
-- [X] Mark devices as safe.
-- [X] Add reminder to turn on bluetooth / location if necessary.
-- [ ] Generic list view for collections of devices. e,g, safe, suspicious, nearby
-- [ ] Lookup/list nearby devices
-- [ ] List safe devices / remove safe devices from safe list
-- [ ] Update map UI with prettier safe marker
-- [ ] Update map UI with timeboxing
-- [ ] Adapt UI to fit variety of phone displays
-- [ ] Improve list view UI to include device manufacturer, recency, etc
-- [ ] Change resume UI to turn the radar switch on when the radar is running.
-- [ ] Protect from public transit false alarms.
-- [ ] Create trajectory fusion algorithm for privacy mode devices.
+BLE-Doubt is a research application that you're welcome to compile and try out, but for a better UX, we recommend [AirGuard](https://play.google.com/store/apps/details?id=de.seemoo.at_tracking_detection.release&hl=en_US&gl=US) to non-expert users.
+The analysis used for our 2022 SafeThings paper can be found in the `analysis` directory.

 # How does BLE-Doubt work?